Relations between China and Korea

 Chinese Han conquest

 When Emperor Wudi founded the Han dynasty he soon set about expanding China's borders.
-In 108BCE Northern Korea was integrated into Han as ‘Chaoxian’ and divided into four provinces together with parts of Manchuria.
+In 108BCE northern Korea was integrated into Han as ‘Chaoxian’ and divided into four provinces together with parts of Manchuria.
 There are stone sculptures of Han style in Korea and extensive colonies of Han Chinese were founded that retained Chinese culture up until the 4th century before being gradually assimilated into the Korean population.
-Population grew substantially.
+The population of Korea grew substantially.
 The Chinese at Lolang (now called Pyongyang) numbered as many as 300,000 and the area was under Chinese control until 313CE.
 An excavation of the extensive Lolang necropolis produced fine Han bronze, lacquerware dating to 108BCE.
-The wholesale import of Chinese culture came to Korea and then onwards to Japan.
+During this period a considerable amount of Chinese culture was imported to Korea and then onwards to Japan.

 Korea, Buddha, gold